Science Lecture Series

 The Science Lecture Series is coordinated by a committee, chaired by the Office of Academic Affairs and comprised of the Science Outreach Coordinator and representatives from the Science Division, including the departments of Chemistry, Equine Science, Psychology, Nursing, Physics and Astronomy, Life and Earth Sciences, and Mathematical and Computer Sciences.

-The George W. and Mildred K. White Science Lecture Series at Otterbein University will present a free public lecture by Dr. Jim Tanaka, a perceptual psychologist at the University of Victoria in British Columbia, Canada.
+The George W. and Mildred K. White Science Lecture Series at Otterbein University will present a free public lecture by Dr. Tyrone Hayes, Professor of integrative biology at the University of California.

-The lecture will be followed by a reception in the Battelle Center lobby.
+The lecture should be followed by a reception in Roush Hall.

 About the George W. & Mildred K. White Science Lecture Series at Otterbein